ejukebox/ejukebox-website/index.markdown

 [//]: # (margin:top right bottom left)
 [//]: # (https://raw.githubusercontent.com/joshbuchea/HEAD/master/README.md | example of markdown)
 [//]: # (Guide to aligning images https://gist.github.com/DavidWells/7d2e0e1bc78f4ac59a123ddf8b74932d)
-## eJukebox music packages - $1/day
+## 'eJukebox Hits' or 'eJukebox Smooth' package - $1/day

-For retail or medical industry (dentist/doctor) - As little as a dollar a day, you're own unique stream URL to listen on an smart speaker, computer or phone using bluetooth.
+For pubs, clubs, bars, venues, cafes or retail outlets - As little as a dollar a day, you're own unique stream URL to listen on an smart speaker, computer or phone using bluetooth.

+Designed for set and forget, the music plays in the background

 As laid out in their Terms and Conditions, [Spotify is only for personal, non-commercial use](https://support.spotify.com/us/article/spotify-public-commercial-use/).
 This means you can’t broadcast or play **Spotify** publicly from a business, such as bars, restaurants, schools, stores, salons, dance studios, radio stations, etc. We have the below two music packages that play high quality music, updated weekly, and are fully licenced for business use.